dockito/vault/README.md

 docker-compose up vault
 ```

-It expects that there will be a `/vault/.ssh` folder containing your private keys and SSH configuration.

 ## The Dockerfile

 During build, you can use the `ONVAULT` utility to run any command using the private keys.